Varek/TryYourBest/readme.md

 This is an example of using the Creative SDK for web with jQuery.

+Other examples:

-For an example without jQuery, [see this repo](https://github.com/ashryanbeats/csdk-web-basic).
+- For an example in plain JavaScript, [see this repo](https://github.com/ashryanbeats/csdk-web-basic).
-For an example using Angular and MEAN stack, [see this repo](https://github.com/ashryanbeats/csdk-mean).
+- For an example using Angular and MEAN stack, [see this repo](https://github.com/ashryanbeats/csdk-mean).

 ## Running this repo locally